Why it's OK that there are 182 early-entry candidates for this year's NBA draft

 From Wesley Matthews, to Kent Bazemore, to J.J.
 Barea, to Matthew Dellavedova, there are dozens of NBA players who have carved out a niche as a role player despite going undrafted.
 Furthermore, prospects who can’t make the NBA have other avenues of playing professional basketball in Europe, Asia or Australia.

-Two years ago, critics reamed NC State’s Trevor Lacey for giving up his final year of college career even though he was a fringe NBA prospect at best.
+Two years ago, critics reamed NC State’s Trevor Lacey for giving up the final year of his college career even though he was a fringe NBA prospect at best.
 They neglected the fact that Lacey was already almost 24 years old, young by real-life standards but not for a pro basketball hopeful.

 For Lacey, staying in school would have meant forfeiting another year of earning potential in a career with a notoriously short money-making window.
 He went unselected in the NBA draft, but he has thrived the past two seasons in Italy’s top league, putting up 10.8 points per game this year as a starter for fourth-place Sassari.